 Accumulated debris and junk in clogged gutters block the flow of rainwater, causing leaks.
 The water also overflows to the sides and into your basement, resulting in flooding.

-Stratum Structural Systems is committed to helping you achieve a flood-free basement.
+Stratum Structural Systems is committed to helping you achieve a flood-free home with basement waterproofing services.
 We also offer egress window repair services.
 Call us today at (314) 620-8153 to learn more about our products and services.
 We provide free service estimates.